colorchestra/hugo-infopage/README.md

 ## Features

 - Just a page with some text on it
-- Overview page for all of your passive-aggressive notes
+- Nothing fancy
 - No header, no footer, no imprint, no RSS, no stupid "About me"
-- No JS, no fonts, no tracking
+- No Javascript, no fonts, no tracking, no comments
-- Looks ok
+- Inline styles (I know, but it's one less file to worry about when deploying)
 - Dark mode support (depending on your OS's setting)
+- Overview page to keep track of your passive-aggressive notes

 ## Installation